Latest Amendment:/Approval Date: September 2023

 Admission is based upon an applicant’s performance across all three requirements.
 Attainment of minimum standards will not guarantee an offer of admission to the degree.

-The normal minimum qualification standards for entry to the Diploma of Liberal Arts, the Diploma of Classical Languages, and the Bachelor of Arts include:
+4.2.2 For domestic students, the normal minimum qualification standards for entry to the Diploma of Liberal Arts, the Diploma of Classical Languages, and the Bachelor of Arts include:

 - Successful completion of an Australian Year 12 qualification such as the NSW Higher School Certificate with an ATAR of at least 70; or

-- Successful completion of a semester in a degree course from an Australian University; or
+- Successful completion of a semester in a degree course from an Australian university; or

 - Successful completion, under Miscellaneous or Provisional status at Campion College, of one unit of study with a Credit result or two units with pass results; or